Rob-Crane/Notes/notes/general/architecture.md

 Actually using interrupts is a way of making system calls from normal programs but more recent processors have opcodes ([SYSENTER/SYSEXIT](https://cs.stackexchange.com/questions/38141/why-system-calls-via-interrupts-are-slow-and-thus-we-have-sysenter-sysexit-instr)) which make system calls more efficiently with lower overheads than interrupt handling.

 Interrupts are used asynchronously by external hardware to signal the processor to handle an event (like a keystroke) and synchronously for things like system calls and error signalling. (divide by zero, etc.)

+### Context Switching
+A special class of interrupt is a *timer interrupt* which is used to support context switching between processes.
+It originates from a hardware timer - historically a Programmable Interval Timer (PIT), more recently, High Precision Event Timer (HPET).
+A timer interrupt serves only as a signal to pause the currently executing process.
+The interrupt handler executes the OS's process scheduler which will decide the next process to execute.
+If a different process is selected, the OS will execute a context switch.

+The [Task State Segment](https://en.wikipedia.org/wiki/Task_state_segment) (TSS) is a data structure which holds information about the currently executing thread.
+The task register (TR) indexes into the Global Descriptor Table (GDT) for the segment descriptor which points to the current task's TSS.
+Among other things, the TSS holds a pointer to the thread's "kernel stack"  which resides in kernel space for privileged routines like system calls and fault handlers.

+In the context of a context switch, the thread's state (registers, stack pointer, etc.) are pushed onto its kernel stack.
+The OS then moves to the new thread's TSS and restores the CPU with state from its stack.
+When the return-from-trap is executed, the new thread is now running.